EVERYPLANET/Ceres/README.md

 ## Pack Options
 There are currently two packs (large and normal).
 The large pack runs from -512 to 512 and will contain extra underground features, this pack will not work in normal height worlds.
 The normal pack runs in a standard 1.17 world height and will not contains extra underground features due to space limitations.

+You can download the height datapack for the large pack here: [large_height.zip](https://github.com/EVERYPLANET/Ceres/files/6751143/1024.height.zip)

 > The large pack contains extremely unfinished underground features right now.
 The normal pack is edited from the large pack, so if running it on a normal sized worlds you may experience out of range crashes sometimes.
 This will be fixed soon.

 ## Features